afkhoffmann/beecrowd/README.md

-# URIOnlineJudge
+# beecrowd
-Problems solved in the URI project platform
+Problems solved in the beecrowd platform